cpanse/NestLink/README.md

 `install_github('cpanse/NestLink', build_vignettes = TRUE)` requires 1m47.014s
 on a Intel(R) Core(TM) i5-2500 CPU @ 3.30GHz running Debian Linux.

-As alternative you can also consider the latest [release](https://github.com/cpanse/NestLink/releases).
+As an alternative you can also consider the latest [release](https://github.com/cpanse/NestLink/releases).

 ## 3. Demonstration / Documentation